We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 They note that in some people, high doses of the supplements can cause headaches, dizziness, nausea, and sleepiness.
 Older adults are more likely to feel drowsy during the day after taking melatonin than younger people.
 Children may sometimes wet the bed or feel agitated.

 It is also important to note that melatonin supplements can interact with other medications, particularly blood thinners and epilepsy drugs.

 Pregnant people should avoid taking melatonin, as should people who are nursing.
 In addition, people with dementia should also not take it.

 Anyone considering using a melatonin supplement should speak to a doctor first.

-The best thing that people can do to improve their sleep is to take a look at their lifestyle and nighttime habits.
+The best thing people can do to improve their sleep is to look at their lifestyle and nighttime habits.

 Some top tips for better sleep include:

 - exercising or doing other physical activity every day